 A section of our custom Miro 'war room'

-A remote customer research project for a leading insurance brand
+A remote customer research and service design project for a leading insurance brand

 A fully remote research project to uncover customer and business frictions.

 A major UK car and home insurance brand With over 2.7 million customers and over 3,400 employees.
 The organisation came to us at a moment of unprecedented growth with a desire to become the UK's leading digitally-led insurer.

 To identify pain points across the customer service user journey and investigate why they were happening.
 Ultimately, the goal was to help the client increase customer satisfaction, retention, and conversion whilst also driving operational efficiencies.

 ‘In-life’ vehicle insurance customers who were attempting mid-term adjustments, payments and cancellations.
 Also, we looked at the experiences of the front-line staff who were working directly with these customers.

 This project presented a further challenge: It had to be delivered fully remotely due to the unfolding Covid-19 pandemic.
 This meant everything from the research to the design and playback had to be conducted without any of the project team, clients or customers ever meeting up in person.

 I was the Product Strategist for this project, working closely with a Lead Designer and with support from a Project Manager and Client Partner.

 This project was the first one to use our agency's newly created ‘remote working framework’ in which I played a lead role in the development.

 Our solution to the brief was to use 'friction mapping'; our in-depth research framework combining user-centred design, journey mapping, experience mapping and 'Jobs to be Done' research to uncover and chart user pains.
 We'd then bring the findings together in an in-depth report and as a visual design artifact that enabled the client to quickly identify problem areas for prioritisation.
 Here's how we approached it: